FladChris/cheat_sheets/README.md

-# cheat_sheets
+# Cheat Sheets Repository

-The repo is supposed to contain all the relevant cheat sheets I need for my work
+This repository contains all the cheat sheets relevant to daily work for the following topics:

+- Git
+- Docker
+- Linux Shell Commands
+- Pytest